danybeltran/next-api-validation/README.md

 That's it!

-You can follow me on Github as [Danybeltran](https://github.com/danybeltran),  I sometimes works on other stuff.
+You can follow me on Github as [Danybeltran](https://github.com/danybeltran),  I sometimes work on other stuff.
 Check a similar package made for Vercel APIs: [serverless-request-validator](https://www.npmjs.com/package/serverless-request-validator), also by me.
 Thanks!